fscorrupt/awesome-stars/README.md

 - [kmwoley/restic-windows-backup](https://github.com/kmwoley/restic-windows-backup) - Powershell scripts to run Restic backups on Windows
 - [dafthack/MSOLSpray](https://github.com/dafthack/MSOLSpray) - A password spraying tool for Microsoft Online accounts (Azure/O365).
 The script logs if a user cred is valid, if MFA is enabled on the account, if a tenant doesn't exist, if a user doesn't exist, if t
 - [ChrisTitusTech/winutil](https://github.com/ChrisTitusTech/winutil) - Chris Titus Tech's Windows Utility - Install Programs, Tweaks, Fixes, and Updates
 - [pnp/provision-assist-m365](https://github.com/pnp/provision-assist-m365) - Provision Assist is a request and provisioning solution for Teams, Groups, SPO Sites and Viva Engage Communities in Microsoft 365.
+It can be used as part of a Copilot for Microsoft 365 deployment.
 - [soteria-security/365Inspect](https://github.com/soteria-security/365Inspect) - A PowerShell script that automates the security assessment of Microsoft 365 environments.
 - [PowerShellCrack/PSAutopilotReadinessCheck](https://github.com/PowerShellCrack/PSAutopilotReadinessCheck) - A PowerShell script to check to ensure a device is ready for Autopilot and is assigned to everything it needs to be successful..
 - [JayRHa/Custom-Compliance-Scripts](https://github.com/JayRHa/Custom-Compliance-Scripts) -